oscar-besga-panel/JedisExtraUtils/README.md

 **(formerly known as InterruptedJedisLocks)**

-This is a Java project based on a collection of utilities and helpers to be used with Redis and with Jedis libraries.
+This is a Java project based on a collection of utilities and helpers to be used with (now not open-source) Redis and with Jedis libraries.

 Originally conceived as a group of locks, then some synchronization primitives, it has grown until having a respectable collection of utilities.